lawrenceevalyn/Olli-game/README.md

 ## To Do

-* generally improve tests
+* generally improve tests: add ideas to to-do list
-* refactor take too
 * get "use" commands passing tests
 * implement "give" commands
 * implement untakable items (make a dict, add an if-check)